Menu

 At Balshaw Lane, we ensure that our children grow up to be respectful citizens in modern, multi-cultural Britain.
 We recognise that our school population is mainly White British and ensure that our children develop the British value of tolerance of different faiths and beliefs to their own.

 We teach the children explicitly through the PSHE curriculum about avoiding prejudice and stereotyping.
 We plan the books and stories we use across school so that they reflect diverse Britain.
-For example, in partnership with Ebb and Flo bookshop, over Summer 2022 and 2023, we invested in diverse books for our class libraries, funded by the PTFA.
+For example, in partnership with Ebb and Flo bookshop, over the last three summers , we have invested in diverse books for our class libraries, funded by the PTFA.

 The images that we use around school and across the curriculum reflect modern British society.